SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 ~~~~~~~~~~~~~~~

 A break statement consists of the ``break`` keyword
-and may occur only in the context of a looping statement.
+and may occur only in the context of a loop statement.
 A break statement ends program execution of the current iteration
-of the innermost enclosing looping statement in which it occurs
+of the innermost enclosing loop statement in which it occurs
-and stops execution of the looping statement.
+and stops execution of the loop statement.
 Program control is then transferred to the first line of code following the enclosing
-looping statement, if any.
+loop statement, if any.
-For an example of how to use a break statement in the context of a looping statement,
+For an example of how to use a break statement in the context of a loop statement,
 see “Loop Control Statements” in the :doc:`../LanguageGuide/ControlFlow` chapter of the :doc:`../LanguageGuide/index`.

 .. langref-grammar